 For starters, you are buying a car for the sole purpose of driving it so this requirement is pretty self-explanatory.
 The importance of this requirement is stressed with greater importance once you decide you want to buy a car from a dealership.
 They have processes and protocols to follow and they will probably need photocopies of the documents that they need you to present for record purposes.
-In the case of buying from used-car sellers, the requirement isn’t that strict though a driver's license is still necessary most often they will help their prospective buyer find a way around it.

 3. Proof of insurance

 If you're not a fan of paying for something that you're not sure you would ever need, then you must be annoyed at the insurance fee that you would have to add to your costs.
 Even though some dealerships won’t force you to avail of proof of insurance, they would still give you suggestions that are hard to say no to.